 Head trauma is a medical term used to describe any type of physical injury that occurs when an external force causes damage to the skull or brain.
 Head injuries can range from mild (e.g., concussion) to severe (e.g., traumatic brain injury).

 In this article, we will provide a medical overview of head trauma, including its causes, symptoms, and treatment options.

 Get access to 25+ premium quizzes, mini-courses, and downloadable cheat sheets for FREE.

-Head trauma is a term to describe any injury or surgical procedure that occurs to the head, brain, or skull.
+Head trauma is a medical term that describes any type of trauma or injury to the brain or skull.
+There are two primary types:

 - Blurred vision

 - Loss of coordination

 - Irregular breathing